 |Nutritional Guidelines (per serving)|

 A tried and true chicken soup is often a recipe staple that makes appearances during cold and flu season as well as on the holiday table.
-But if you are feeling a bit tired of the standard recipe, why not explore a version from around the globe?
-This quick and easy Chinese recipe brings together the quintessential comfort of chicken soup with the ubiquitous flavors of the China while pumping up the health benefits with a bit of bok choy.
+But if you are feeling a bit tired of this standard recipe, why not explore one of the chicken soup recipes from around the globe?
+This quick and easy Chinese recipe brings together the quintessential comfort of chicken soup with the ubiquitous flavors of the Far East while pumping up the nutritional benefits with a bit of bok choy.
 You can use store-bought or homemade chicken broth; using a broth from scratch, or adding cooked chicken or raw, peeled shrimp, will increase the nutrition even more.

 Add the bok choy leaves.
-Simmer for up to 10 minutes, until the vegetables turn dark green and are wilted and tender.
+Simmer for up to 10 minutes, until the bok choy leaves turn dark green and are wilted and tender.